 • providing contact details to contractual partners, external service providers or other event-specific partners of DAAD, involved in the organization and performance of the event.

-In order to register for our Conference & Networking Meeting "Bologna Cooperation Forum", certain informations are required.
+In order to register for our conference “Virtual Exchange – borderless mobility between the European Higher Education Area and regions beyond”, certain informations are required.
 These fields are marked with an “*” and contain mainly the following data: saltatory address, first name, last name, company or institution.

 Data is processed based on Article 6 Par.
 1 b) of the GDPR.
 You are required to provide the data necessary for the preparation and execution of the events.
 Without that data, we will not be able to process your registration or to comply with our obligations.

-While registering for our Conference & Networking Meeting "Bologna Cooperation Forum", you may provide further information.
+While registering for our conference “Virtual Exchange – borderless mobility between the European Higher Education Area and regions beyond”, you may provide further information.
 Please note that these data are not required for your registration and you are free to decide if you wish to share these data.

 To ensure that we are able to take specific needs or requests into account when you register, your consent is required to the processing of special categories of personal data, where applicable.
 In particular, this applies to data on reduced mobility or health-related requirements regarding the meals provided.
 If you have declared your consent for certain purposes, those purposes are defined by the specific content of that declaration of consent.